dotnet/EntityFramework.Docs/entity-framework/core/testing/testing-with-the-database.md

 ## Summary

-* When test against a real database, it's worth distinguishing between the following test categories:
+* When testing against a real database, it's worth distinguishing between the following test categories:
   * Read-only tests are relatively simple, and can always execute in parallel against the same database without having to worry about isolation.
   * Write tests are more problematic, but transactions can be used to make sure they're properly isolated.
   * Transactional tests are the most problematic, requiring logic to reset the database back to its original state, as well as disabling parallelization.